 There are at least three ways to view a document's version history, which I'll show from quickest to slowest.
 While I'll use Google Docs as my example here, the process is identical in Sheets and Slides.

-1. Quickest Way: Hit Ctl+Shift+Alt+ H on your keyboard (Windows only, the Mac shortcut is different), which is the keyboard shortcut to reveal the Version History.
+1. Quickest Way: Hit Ctl+Shift+Alt+ H on your keyboard (if you're on a Mac, it's ⌘ + Option + Shift + h), which is the keyboard shortcut to reveal the Version History.

 2. Quick Way: Find your document's title, then look down and right of the title for a statement about the document's edit history.
 It will be something along the lines of, "Last edit was on December 23".
 Click on this link, which will reveal the Version History: